Easy to Follow Tricks to Prolong Home Appliance’s Life Span

 The machines we’ve become so dependent on to keep our food fresh, our meals safely cooked, our dishes sanitized, our clothes spotlessly cleaned and quickly dried have been transformed from old workhorses to high-tech, high-efficiency assistants we can’t live without.

 So how do you keep your amazing assistant happy and healthy?

 While you may have owned several refrigerators, stoves, dishwashers, washers and dryers over your lifetime and think you know everything about them, new machines are very different.

 Appliance manufacturers have taken great care in designing and engineering equipment to make your life easier.
 To do this, each machine is equipped with state-of-the-art technology that requires special care.
-The best part of owning a “smart appliance” is that it comes with a detailed instruction manual on how to operate it, maintain it, and even troubleshoot problems with it.
+The best part of owning a “smart appliance” is that it comes with a detailed instruction manual on operating it, maintaining it, and even troubleshooting problems with it.

 So, the first trick to prolonging your home appliance’s life span is: